12 Best Apps Like Duolingo for Serious Language Learners in 2026

 For learners who believe that a massive vocabulary is the fastest path to comprehension, Lingvist offers a data-driven, science-backed approach.
 Instead of a linear, game-like path, Lingvist uses AI and spaced repetition to teach you the most statistically relevant words in your target language first.
 Its core methodology involves presenting you with words in context, requiring you to type the correct term to rapidly build your active vocabulary.

 Lingvist is one of the more unique apps like Duolingo because it operates like a high-powered vocabulary trainer.
 The platform tracks your progress with detailed analytics, showing you how many words you've learned and how quickly you're acquiring them.
 It’s ideal for intermediate learners looking to break through a plateau or anyone who wants to supplement a more grammar-heavy course with massive vocabulary input.
-The ability to create Custom Decks from your own text or articles makes it a powerful tool for learning specialized terminology.
+Custom decks can be built from your own articles, e-books, or even YouTube transcripts—handy when you need vocabulary tied to work, hobbies, or niche reading.

 Lingvist: At a Glance